Kristina01111000/MemoryGame/README.md

 # MemoryGame
 Basic memory game using javascript

-8 images needed, 100 by 100 px, they are stored in the first issue
+8 images needed, 100 by 100 px, they are stored in the first issue -> change the pictures to something better later

 to do:
 - make the cards show up on screen